Xunnamius/black-flag/README.md

 > Black Flag's truly rich debug output will prove a mighty asset in debugging
 > any framework-related issues, and especially when writing unit/integration
 > tests.
 When your CLI is crashing or your test is failing in a strange way,
-> re-running the failing test or problematic CLI with debugging enabled should
+> consider re-running the failing test or problematic CLI with debugging
-> be among the first things you reach for!
+> enabled.

 It is also possible to get meaningful debug output from your commands themselves.
-Just use [debug][17] in your command files:
+Just use [debug][18] in your command files:

 ```typescript
 // File: my-cli-project/commands/index.ts